alexlauerman/Microsoft-27Mhz-Keyboard-Decoder/README.md

 Keystrokes have been modified until I have another keyboard's data to segment out the keyboard ID's part of the signal.
 Mouse data filtering/extraction has been removed since nothing was being done with the data.

-Talk vid with demos coming soon...
+Talk vid with demos coming soon.